itsmelaura07/recriandosite/README.md

 # recriandosite
-Aprendendo a fazer site sozinha
+Aprendendo a fazer site sozinha no senactech, sem ajuda do professor.